UnrivalledSwan/Course3-Project/README.md

   5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

-    #      My Tidy Data Set is named ReturnDF and returns a file named Summary.csv
+    #      My Tidy Data Set is named ReturnDF and returns a file named Summary.txt

 ## Requirements